 What classes do human resource management majors take?

 Your classes may cover topics like:

 - Compensation and benefits

 - Risk management and insurance

-Learn more about the comprehensive management - human resources emphasis major in the UWEC course catalog.
+Learn more about the comprehensive human resource management major in the UWEC course catalog.

 Thinking about a bachelor’s degree in human resources?
 Here are other programs you may be interested in exploring.